 However, quinoa is not technically categorized as a cereal grain (which include oats, wheat, barley, rye, corn, rice, sorghum, and millet).
 Quinoa, along with amaranth and buckwheat, is a "pseudo-cereal grain" because it is not harvested from a cereal grass but instead from a tall leafy plant that is a relative of spinach, beets, and chard.
-Simply put, quinoa is a starchy seed!
+Simply put, quinoa is a starchy seed with super health benefits!

 1. It's gluten-free.